rgitrepo/kubernetes-beginner-to-pro/docs/day10/external-secret-operator-and-gcsm.md

 ### Understanding the Flow

-**Overview of the Flow**:
+To understand how ESO works, let’s break down the flow:
-1. **IAM Service Account Creation**: In GCP, AWS, or Azure, a service account is created with the necessary permissions to access cloud-based secrets.
+1. **Service Account Setup**: Create a service account with the necessary roles in GCP, AWS, or Azure to access their respective secret management systems.
-2. **Secret Store**: ESO uses a Kubernetes `SecretStore` resource to manage how Kubernetes will connect to cloud providers to fetch secrets.
+2. **Secret Storage in Kubernetes**: Store the service account credentials as a Kubernetes secret, which ESO uses to authenticate with the cloud provider.
-3. **External Secret**: A Kubernetes `ExternalSecret` resource defines which cloud-based secret is pulled into Kubernetes as a native secret.
+3. **Secret Store Configuration**: Define a Secret Store in Kubernetes that points to the cloud provider's secret manager and links to the service account secret.

-Each step involves critical security concepts and ensures that Kubernetes can securely retrieve the secrets.
+4. **External Secret Creation**: Create an ExternalSecret resource in Kubernetes to fetch secrets from the cloud provider and sync them into Kubernetes as native secrets.

 [Back to Table of Contents](#table-of-contents)